-- I will be respectful towards my teachers and other students at all times. - I will not copy anything from Class Charts, school emails, Microsoft Teams or other platforms used by teachers, and place on any other on-line platform or social media. - I will not record any part of an audio or video call (Key Stages 4 and 5) - I agree that my teacher may record any live video calls to ensure the safety of all pupils and staff involved (Key Stages 4 and 5) - If emailing teachers, I will use my school email (unless in an emergency if I can't find my password) - I will maintain the same standards of behaviour when using technology at home as I would do in school knowing that all of Microsoft is monitored by school. - If I am involved in a live lesson, I will keep my camera switched off and will never record this for myself. - I understand that only the teacher will have the ability to schedule any form of live lesson, and this will be by invite only so that the students joining are monitored. - I understand that deliberately breaking any of this agreement, may result in a sanction.
+- I will be respectful towards my teachers and other students at all times. - School provided ICT facilities are provided as a privilege not a right, therefore I will use them in a sensible and mature manner, following instructions at all times - If a device is not functioning correctly I will report it to the class teacher and not attempt to fix it myself, this includes all leads, data and power sockets - No food or drink are allowed by any ICT equipment for health and safety of myself and others - I understand that restrictions are in place to prevent accessing or installing unauthorised software, accessing inappropriate websites and accessing unauthorised accounts and documents - I will not use ICT equipment in an inappropriate manner, attempt to access inappropriate material, attempt to circumvent restrictions or attempt to access any accounts, sites or documents I am not authorised for - I will not physically damage any ICT equipment or peripherals (including mice and keyboards) - I will not use ICT equipment or facilities in an abusive or threatening manner towards anyone else at any time for any reason and will report any offensive or worrying messages to a member of school staff immediately - I will not copy anything from Class Charts, school emails, Microsoft Teams or other platforms used by teachers, and place on any other on-line platform or social media. - I will not record any part of any audio or video call (Key Stages 4 and 5) - I agree that my teacher may record any live video calls to ensure the safety of all pupils and staff involved (Key Stages 4 and 5) - If emailing teachers, I will use my school email (unless in an emergency if I can't find my password) - I will maintain the same standards of behaviour when using technology at home as I would do in school knowing that all activity on devices and in the cloud is monitored by school. - If I am involved in a live lesson, I will keep my camera switched off and will never record this for myself. - I understand that only the teacher will have the ability to schedule any form of live lesson, and this will be by invite only so that the students joining are monitored. - I understand that deliberately breaking any of this agreement, will result in a sanction. - If I feel unsafe in any way when using ICT I will speak to a member of staff about my concerns I will not keep them to myself